 This three-tiered candy tray was repurposed by BHG as a place to store bangles and bracelets.
 It’s so smart how it saves space as a vertical storage unit.
 I also love the spray-painted and framed radiator screen as a way to display dangle earrings.
 I’m guessing this would be a pretty easy DIY.

 We’ve been seeing the trend of antlers as jewelry storage all over Pinterest, and we’re loving it.
 But if you want the look to be more modern than something a hunting lodge owner might drag in, check out these metallic gold antlers from White Faux Taxidermy on Etsy.
 (Note: shop originally featured here no longer exists.)

-If you have a more modern, streamlined style, the leather jewelry boxes from Red Envelope are the ultimate in tailored sophistication with smooth leather and a protective lining, all in four perfect colors.
+If you have a more modern, streamlined style, the leather jewelry boxes from Pottery Barn are the ultimate in tailored sophistication with embossed leather and a protective suede lining, all in four perfect colors.
 You can even have them monogrammed.
 Perfect for someone with simple and classic pieces since huge chunky necklaces might not fit.
-But this is a splurgy purchase — prices range from $149 to a whopping $499 for their largest size.
+But this is a splurgy purchase — They’re around $149 on sale.